DDR-1/ifeedback/README.md

 This will start the React development server on port 3000 and automatically open a web browser to view the application.

 ## Endpoints
-GET /backend/getSubmissions: retrieve submissions.\n
+GET /backend/getSubmissions: retrieve submissions.\
-POST /backend/submitQuestions: Submit new feedback.\n
+POST /backend/submitQuestions: Submit new feedback.\
-POST /backend/submitQuestions: Submit new additional questions.
+POST /backend/submitQuestions: Submit new additional questions.\

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request.